f5devcentral/f5-agility-labs-waf/docs/waf102/module4-xparent-policy/lab1/lab1.rst

 **Make sure to Save and Apply Policy.**

-5. Go to **Security > Application Security > Policy Building > Learning and Blocking Settings > Attack Signatures** and notice the new Unix/Linux Server Technology signature sets that were added to the policy.
+5. Go to **Security > Application Security > Policy Building > Learning and Blocking Settings > Attack Signatures** (again, expand **Policy Building Settings** if needed) and notice the new Unix/Linux Server Technology signature sets that were added to the policy.

 .. image:: images/unix.png
   :width: 600 px